joed7/Creational-design-patterns/builder.md

 Pizza p = new Pizza.Builder(size.MEDIUM).cheese(true).pepperoni(true).build();

 ```
 This pattern is flexible and it is easy to add manipulate parameter list in the future.
+Here we replace the multiple constructors with a series of parameters like the code in the following block `new Pizza.Builder(size.MEDIUM).cheese(true).pepperoni(true).build()`.

 One anology of builder pattern is building a meal at a fast food restraunt.
 It typically consist of some combination main item, a side item, a drink, a dessert etc. The customer specifies the list of items he wants in the meal, that is analogous to the code  `new Pizza.Builder(size.MEDIUM).cheese(true).pepperoni(true).build();` above.

 ![](https://github.com/joed7/Creational-design-patterns/blob/master/images/builder.png)

+__Source Code__

 Refer to the [link](https://github.com/joed7/Creational-design-patterns/tree/master/src/com/pattern/builder) for the source-code for builder design pattern.